ngqinzhe/order_engine/README.md

 #### Order Book
 The second layer is a `Orderbook` class. `Orderbook` is responsible for handling incoming `Order`s by storing them into the `Orderbook` and matching them with the `BUY` price >= `SELL` price.

-#### Trade Logger
+#### Trade Manager
-`TradeLogger` is essentially a logger class that is responsible for storing all the trades that happen, and will print the all the trades that happened in every `Orderbook` in order.
+`TradeManager` is responsible for bookkeeping of all the trades that happen.
+It provides the function to print the all the trades that happened in every `Orderbook` in order.

 #### Limit
 The underlying data structure to store the orders is in a `Limit` class. `Limit` would hold the orders of a single side in a `map<double, list<OrderPointers>>`.
 This is because we want the orders to be sorted by price, depending on the side of orders to ensure that to get the `bestPrice()` we can do it in `O(1)`.
 It will also hold the the same order in a timestamp prioritized `list` to ensure that we know the order of the `Order`s by timestamp.